 A new report analyzes the metadata associated with the DNC email collection published by WikiLeaks.
-The introduction and conclusions from that report are summarized below.
+The introduction and conclusions from that report are reproduced below.
 Please refer to the report for technical details and other observations and conclusions not found in this summary.

 We review the DNC email collection published by Wikileaks.
 We attribute each email to one of ten (10) DNC staffers.
 This is new research – some journalists and researchers have suggested that the WikiLeaks DNC email collection disclosed the emails of ten staffers, but this report is the first to provide detailed attribution.